Pebble Labs to expand biosciences business in New Mexico

 Pebble Labs also qualifies for up to $3.25 million in employee training money and may apply for future incentives such as the state's high-wage jobs tax credit.

-The company's research involves food and crop safety as well as curbing the occurrence of vector-borne diseases.
+The company's research involves food and crop safety as well as curbing occurrences of vector-borne diseases.

-With its announcement to expand, the company said Tuesday it had a breakthrough in substantially reducing disease in farm-raised fish and shrimp without the use of antibiotics.
+With its expansion announcement, the company said Tuesday it had a breakthrough in substantially reducing disease in farm-raised fish and shrimp without the use of antibiotics.